alyshapm/DaemonSlayer/README.md

 pyinstaller --onefile daemonSlayer.py
 pyinstaller --onefile daemonSlayer2.py
 ```
-and any user will be able to run the files without Python isntaled.
+Any user will be able to run the files without Python installed as they are executables.

 ## Warning
 This program is for education purposes only.
 Use at your own risk and discretion.
 We do not take responsibility for the damage caused or misconduct used with this program.